marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 There is not properly designed CSRF-protection.

-With current project-application there is not so many steps to critical-exploiting this.
+With current project-application - possible to perform some tricky POC-steps to exploiting this.

-But there is have possibilities around.

 Mainly based on "csrf.disabled" feature.

-For prevent it - we able use default security config feature by Spring Framework.
+For prevent it - we were able to use default security config feature by Spring Framework.

-Or do additional check/protection under the templates (Spring/Thymeleaf) or another steps.
+Or add additional checks/protection under the templates (Spring/Thymeleaf) or another steps.

 I added notes for project application about this places (mostly).

-We able do the "html"-template (or html-string) for "POST"-form to add "listener";
+As exploit-view: we are able to do the "html"-template (or html-string) for "POST"-form to add "listener";

-This is can be more critical with "Cross-Site-Scripting" trouble.
+It is can be more critical with "Cross-Site-Scripting" trouble.

-There is can be "description", but I will think to provide "extended" build of project.
+Possible to provide certain "description", but I will think to provide "extended" build of project.

-Where CSRF-troublepoint with will be with more interesting design (or some kind of this).
+Where CSRF-troublepoint will be with more interesting design (or some kind of this).

 <hr />
 <b> Using Components with Known Vulnerabilities</b>

 <pre>as OWASP A9</pre>

-For this project-application we able to think that there is some of "CMS" in use.
+For this project-application we were able to think that there is some of "CMS" in use.

 And this "CMS build" with known vulnerability.

 Where is "known" backdoor-admin-account credentials.

-CMS not updated and "account" not disabled.
+CMS is not updated and "account" is not disabled.
 <hr />
 <hr />